haesleinhuepf/git-bob/readme.md

 git-bob solve
 ```

-Note: This will only wor with simple issues that can be solved by modifying a single file.
+Note: This will only work with simple issues that can be solved by modifying a single file.

 ### Use-case examples